GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 For example, the client might switch from a network that supports both IPv6 and IPv4 multicast to a network that only supports IPv4.
 As such, it MUST immediately send an MC_LIMITS frame after it has noticed that it migrated.
 The client MAY rejoin any previously joined channels, if its limits still allow it to.
 It MUST send MC_STATE(LEFT) frames with reason LIMIT_VIOLATION for any channels it does not rejoin.

-Because migration can change multicast reachability and require the client to rejoin a multicast group, the server SHOULD treat each previously joined channel as a new pending multicast attempt and apply {{multicast-cutover}} before reducing unicast delivery.
+Because migration can change multicast reachability and require the client to rejoin a multicast group, the server SHOULD treat each previously joined channel as a new pending multicast attempt and handle validation and cutover as described in {{multicast-cutover}}.

 # New Frames